aslam-saad/gss-entrepreneurship-analysis/stat_inf_project.md

 ![](figs/unnamed-chunk-3-1.png)

-*There is a significant difference in proportion of self-employed for each religion group.*
+*There is a significant difference in the sample proportion of self-employed for each religion group.*

 ------------------------------------------------------------------------

 Part 4: Inference
 -----------------

-**1- Are there any differences between the two genders in entrepreneurship.**
+**1- Does the likelihood of being self-employed differ significantly by gender**

 **State Hypothesis**